Deer-Spangle/faexport/README.md

 with `F12` and then selecting the "Application" tab, and then "Cookies".
 You may want to do this in a private browsing session as logging out of your account will invalidate the cookie and break the scraper.
+This cookie must be for an account that is set to view the site in classic mode.
+Modern style cannot be parsed by this API.

 To authenticate with the API, you will need to provide that string in the FA_COOKIE header.
 (Header.
 Not a cookie)